reshinto/algo-patterns/gettingStarted/sorting.md

     - and the list is guaranteed to be sorted within n passes
 - It is a stable algorithm because a swap cannot cause an element to move past another one with the same value
   - and it is in-place because no additional data structure is used
+- good for sorting lists that are almost sorted
+  - after close to `O(1)` bubbles we can detect that the list is already sorted and stop the sorting

 ![bubbleSort](../images/bubbleSort.gif)